psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

     image_path: /assets/images/kcpc/body.jpg
     alt: "The BODY lineup"
     title: "The BODY track features all of our workshops, group activities, and ceremonies"
+gallery2:
+  - url: /assets/images/kcpc/alicecbd.png
+    image_path: /assets/images/kcpc/alicecbd.png
+    alt: "The MIND lineup"
+    title: "The MIND track features all of our speakers and panelists"
+  #- url: /assets/images/kcpc/body.jpg
+    image_path: /assets/images/kcpc/body.jpg
+    alt: "The BODY lineup"
+    title: "The BODY track features all of our workshops, group activities, and ceremonies"
 ---
 #### Explore
 {: .text-center}